 Maleme lodges for self-catering accommodation in Matopos.
-The Maleme has 23 facilities, 3 executive, 15 standard self-contained lodges and 5 chalets with communal ablutions.
+The Maleme has 23 facilities, 3 executives, 15 standard self-contained lodges and 5 chalets with communal ablutions.
 Facilities have a capacity of 80 guests at full capacity.
 There are kiosks within the park at the entrance points and at Maleme lodges.

-For visitor communication, Matopos National Park has WiFi and for entertainment we have DStv at the reception lounge.
-Renovations of lodges are in progress with Zebra Lodge is first one bedroom lodge to be renovated and last done so far.
+For visitor communication, Matopos National Park has WiFi and for entertainment, we have DStv at the reception lounge.
+Renovations of lodges are in progress with Zebra Lodge is first one-bedroom lodge to be renovated and last done so far.

 The park has camping sites that include Maleme, Sandy Spruit, Mtshelele, Togwana and Mesilume.